sizezero/qmk_firmware/kleemann.md

 ### Updating Branch from Upstream

 From the github web page first go to the master and "sync fork" then go to the kleemann branch and "sync fork".
+Local copies then need a "git pull"

 ## QMK Configurator